sobhan-moosavi/DCRNN/README.md

-# Driving Style Representation in Convolutional Recurrent Neural Network Models of Driver Identification
+# Driving Style Representation in Convolutional Recurrent Neural Network Model of Driver Identification

 This repository contains all the implementations (including proposed models as well as baselines) and sample files for the D-CRNN paper.